JoshuaDaigle/JoshuaDaigleCV/README.md

 ## Writing your resume

 Etter stresses the importance of writing a technical document using a lightweight, human readable markup language.
-This is because it makes it simple to maintain, publish, and collaborate with others.
+This is because it makes the document simple to maintain, publish, and collaborate with others.
 For these reasons we will be writing our resume in Markdown, the most popular lightweight markup language in the world.
 This readme will not go into detail about how to use Markdown, but there are some resources posted in the "More Resources" Section